Shin Godzilla (character): Design

 Shin Godzilla's design was a new interpretation on the Godzilla character, as Anno and Higuchi chose to have Shin Godzilla come in many forms.
 Anno and Higuchi wanted the kaiju to mutate throughout the film, even as far as demonstrating the creature shed its skin by tearing itself out of its old body, but Toho vetoed the idea.
 However, Anno and Higuchi could still get away with unusual designs, so long as they evolved into a more conventional form of the character.

 Shin Godzilla's first form is ambiguous with only the tail and back of the first form being seen in the film.
 Though concept art behind the film depict it to be a tadpole-like creature with two legs that were primitive in looks.

 Shin Godzilla second form stood horizontally, with its body held parallel to the ground, this form had small stubs in place of arms, and huge eyes with small black pupils.
-Unlike Shin Godzilla's later forms, the second form possesses a sickly-yellow complexion, with red exposed muscle on its back and shark-like gills that frequently bleed, indicating that it struggles to breathe outside the water, the form has the same long tail from the first form with a fluke at the end it similar to the first form.
+Unlike Shin Godzilla's later forms, the second form possesses a sickly-yellow complexion, with red exposed muscle on its back and shark-like gills that frequently bleed, indicating that it struggles to breathe outside the water, the form has the same long tail from the first form with a fluke at the end which is similar to the first form.

-The third form is much like traditional Godzilla incarnations in regards to appearance, the form is bipedal with more stronger and more developed hindlimbs and the ability to assume a stance much like a modern Godzilla possesses, smaller forelimbs and a long neck compared to its body.
+The third form is much like traditional Godzilla incarnations in regards to appearance, the form is bipedal with much stronger and more developed hindlimbs and the ability to assume a stance much like a modern Godzilla would possess, smaller forelimbs and a long neck compared to its body.
 In this form, a red glow can be visibly seen from its fins, indicating that its mutation consumes much energy and produced a lot of heat.
 The creature's gills also have shrunk and closed up suggesting that this form has now adapted to breathe on land.